-Is This Just an Egg Problem?
+Is This Just a Laser Egg Problem?

 So far, I’ve never seen a particle counter that takes into account humidity.
 Thus, I don’t think this is just an Egg problem, so I don’t mean to single out the Egg for criticism!
 Overall, the data has convinced me that it’s a great machine for 600 RMB, and that’s why I decided to carry it on our site.